Call: (716) 375-2164

 Please consult the following videos for assistance with using Noodletools:

 Inter-library loan is a service that helps you obtain materials that are unavailable in our library.
 The library will obtain the material that you need, at no cost to you, and will electronically deliver them to you, or in the case of physical items, will ship them to you.
-The library is currently working on new procedures to best serve remote users, so additional information on this topic will be added to this page soon.

 You can find a listing of library staff members and their contact information by using the Library Staff Directory link.